ArnoldPretoriusUCT/Introduction-to-Robotics/README.md

 ### Mechanical Design and Assembly
 - CAD files for the quadcopter frame and attitude rig
-- A README detailing the manufacturing, bill of materials, and assembly of the physical platfor
+- A [README](Hardware/Mechanical-Design-and-Assembly/README.md) detailing the manufacturing, bill of materials, and assembly of the physical platform

 ### Experimental Data
 - Experimental data of the motor-propeller thrust behaviour is included for the purposes of model-based analysis and control design

 ### Installation
-- Installation instructions for setting up MATLAB-PX4 integration can be found here.
+- A [README](Hardware/README.md) detailing the installation instructions for setting up the MATLAB-PX4 integration in order to use Simulink External Mode with the flight controller.

 ### Examples
 - Explicit complementary filter running on flight controller using Monitor and Tune